 The process for optimizing your resume to ATS also gives you real benefits throughout the application and interviewing process.

 That’s because optimizing for ATS means taking a close look at the company’s lingo and preferences.

-For example, does your target company call their customers users or guests or partners?
-Using that same verbiage in your resume and interview shows that you get the company and that you’re a candidate willing to do her homework and go the extra mile.
+For example, does your target company call their customers users or guests, or partners?
+Using that same verbiage in your resume and interview shows that you get the company and that you’re a candidate willing to do their homework and go the extra mile.